fastify/fastify/docs/Validation-and-Serialization.md

 - [Ajv](https://www.npmjs.com/package/ajv) for the validation of a request
 - [fast-json-stringify](https://www.npmjs.com/package/fast-json-stringify) for the serialization of a response's body

-These two separated processes share only the JSON shemas you will add to fastify's instance through `.addSchema(schema)`.
+These two separate entities share only the JSON shemas added to Fastify's instance through `.addSchema(schema)`.

 <a name="shared-schema"></a>
 #### Adding a shared schema